Roland-Addy/Roland-Addy/README.md

 - 👋 Hi, I’m Roland Antieaye Addy Tetteh
 - 👀 I’m interested in Data Analysis and Data Science
-- 🌱 I’m currently taking courses from the IBM Data Science and Google Analytics Professional Certifications.
+- 🌱 I’m a certified IBM Data Analyst.
 - 💞️ I’m looking to collaborate on Data Science Projects.
 - 📫 You can can reach me on https://linkedin.com/in/rolandtetteh